vega-2135/the_pancake_palace/README.md

 User stories were generated through [GitHub Issues](https://github.com/vega-2135/the_pancake_palace/issues), with story points assigned based on estimated task completion times.
 Milestones and appropriate tags were also applied for organization.

-Explore the user stories below in the section labeled [User Story Testing(), and delve deeper into comprehensive details, including screenshots, story points, milestones, and tags, by visiting [GitHub Issues](https://github.com/vega-2135/the_pancake_palace/issues).
+Explore the user stories below in the section labeled [User Story Testing](#user-story-testing), and delve deeper into comprehensive details, including screenshots, story points, milestones, and tags, by visiting [GitHub Issues](https://github.com/vega-2135/the_pancake_palace/issues).

 ## 2. Agile Development